Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 ## Conclusion
 Duration: 1

 Congratulations!
-You have created your first Apache Airflow with dbt and Snowflake!
+You have created your first Apache Airflow DAG with dbt, Snowflake, and Cosmos!
 We encourage you to continue with your free trial by loading your own sample or production data and by using some of the more advanced capabilities of Airflow and Snowflake not covered in this lab.

 ### Additional Resources:
 - Join our [dbt community Slack](https://www.getdbt.com/community/) which contains more than 18,000 data practitioners today.
 We have a dedicated slack channel #db-snowflake to Snowflake related content.
 - Quick tutorial on how to write a simple [Airflow DAG](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html)
+- Documentation on how to use Cosmos to render dbt workflows in Airflow [Cosmos](https://astronomer.github.io/astronomer-cosmos/index.html)

 ### What we've covered:
 - How to set up Airflow, dbt & Snowflake
-- How to create a DAG and run dbt from our dag
+- How to create a dbt DAG using Cosmos to run dbt models using Airflow